Security posture

 - A private gateway that adds authentication before touching the socket.

-Avoid exposing coven.sock directly to browsers, public networks, shared machines, or unauthenticated TCP bridges.
+Avoid exposing the daemon's local IPC endpoint directly to browsers, public networks, shared machines, or unauthenticated TCP bridges.

 Destructive confirmations